How much does a million dollar life insurance policy cost?

 Whole life insurance

 This type of permanent insurance costs more than term because it is designed to provide life-long protection and other financial benefits.
-Like a term life policy, there is a guaranteed death benefit payable from the first day the policy is in effect.2 Unlike term life coverage, that protection never ends, as long as premiums are paid.
-You also get a financial asset that can last your entire life because whole life policies build cash value.3 A portion of your premium dollars can contribute to a policy’s cash value and that sum grows at a guaranteed rate – with tax advantages.4 A mutual insurance company (such as Guardian) may also pay dividends, which can further compound growth.5 Over time, the cash value can grow into a significant sum that can provide tax-advantaged personal loans, provide cash to supplement retirement income or even be used to help pay monthly premiums.6
+Like a term life policy, there is a guaranteed death benefit payable from the first day the policy is in effect.5 Unlike term life coverage, that protection never ends, as long as premiums are paid.
+You also get a financial asset that can last your entire life because whole life policies build cash value.6 A portion of your premium dollars can contribute to a policy’s cash value and that sum grows at a guaranteed rate – with tax advantages.7 A mutual insurance company (such as Guardian) may also pay dividends, which can further compound growth.8 Over time, the cash value can grow into a significant sum that can provide tax-effiecient personal loans, tax-deferred growth, provide cash to supplement retirement income or even be used to help pay monthly premiums.9

 How to buy a million dollar policy